Notre-Dame-de-Montauban: Geography

 The municipality covers 163.53 km2 and has 53 lakes.
-Batiscan river flowing from north to south, divides the city in two.
-The village of Notre-Dame-des-Anges is located on the east side of the river, downstream from the breathtaking falls new.
-While the village of Montauban-les-Mines is located in the east, near the limit of Saint-Ubalde, Quebec.
+Batiscan River, flowing from north to south, divides the city in two.
+The village of Notre-Dame-des-Anges is located on the east side of the river, downstream from the breathtaking falls.
+The village of Montauban-les-Mines is located in the east, near the limit of Saint-Ubalde, Quebec.
 The village of Notre-Dame-de-Montauban is part of the Batiscanie, Quebec, being in the watershed Batiscan River.
 However, an area at the southeast of the municipal territory, at the limit of Saint-Ubalde, Quebec, is rather dependent on the watershed Sainte-Anne River.

 Economy

-The railway from Hervey-Jonction to Chambord (Lac Saint-Jean) has contributed greatly to the economic growth of Notre-Dame-des-Anges sector.
-The railway station was built on the West side of Batiscan River.
+The railway from Hervey-Jonction to Chambord (Lac Saint-Jean) has contributed greatly to the economic growth of the Notre-Dame-des-Anges sector.
+The railway station was built on the west side of the Batiscan River.

 Historically, the local economy was mainly based on agriculture and forestry.
-The agricultural zone occupies about 8% of the municipal territory in the area, nearly 44% is cultivated and 51% in oak.
+The agricultural zone occupies about 8% of the municipal territory in the area; nearly 44% is cultivated and 51% is in oak.
 Some pastures are also intended for breeding cattle.
-While the Montauban-les-Mines area experienced an economic boom in the mining industry, since the beginning of 20th Century.
+While the Montauban-les-Mines area experienced an economic boom in the mining industry, since the beginning of the 20th century.

 In the history of Notre-Dame-de-Montauban, 34 sawmills have been identified.
-"Scierie Montauban" (Montauban sawmill) turns to be the major business in the area and only sawmill to survive.
+"Scierie Montauban" (Montauban sawmill) is be the major business in the area and the only sawmill to survive.
 Other local SMEs operating specialize in construction, mechanical equipment and cabinetry.